Daniel Elahi Galán

-Daniel Elahi Galán Riveros (born 18 June 1996 in Bucaramanga) is a Colombian tennis player.

-He has reached a career-high ATP singles ranking of No. 67 on 28 November 2022.
+Daniel Elahi Galán Riveros (born 18 June 1996 in Bucaramanga) is a Colombian professional tennis player.
+He reached a career-high ATP singles ranking of No. 56 on 17 July 2023.
+He also has a career-high doubles ranking of No. 305 achieved on 26 February 2018.
 He is currently the No. 1 Colombian tennis player.
-He has a career-high ATP doubles ranking of No. 305 achieved on 26 February 2018.
+His best result at a Grand Slam is a fourth-round appearance at the 2023 Wimbledon Championships.

-Personal Information
+Personal information

 He is part of the Colsanitas team, an organization that supports the best tennis players in Colombia.

 Professional career

-2015: ATP debut
+2015-2020: ATP, Grand Slam debut and third round at the French Open

 Galán made his ATP main draw singles debut at the 2015 Claro Open Colombia where he was given a wildcard.
 He defeated Pere Riba in the first round.

-2020: Grand Slam debut and third round at the French Open

-Galán gained additional recognition after his 2020 French Open third round match with Novak Djokovic, his best showing at a Grand Slam thus far.
+Galán gained additional recognition after he reached the third round match at the 2020 French Open on his debut, as a lucky loser, to setup a match with top seed Novak Djokovic, his best showing at a Grand Slam thus far.
 He lost in straight sets (6–0, 6–3, 6–2), but his performance earned him new followers.

 2021: Masters 1000 debut and third round, Olympics debut

-As a result of his first and best Masters 1000 third round showing thus far at the 2021 Miami Open, he reached a career-high of World No. 110 on 5 April 2021.
+As a result of his first and best Masters 1000 third round showing thus far at the 2021 Miami Open, defeating 15th seed Alex de Minaur en route, and then losing to Lorenzo Sonego, he reached a career-high of World No. 110 on 5 April 2021.

 Galán qualified to represent Colombia at the 2020 Summer Olympics where he was defeated by World No. 5 and eventual Olympic champion Alexander Zverev in the second round.